 \section{Overview of Knowledge Enhanced pre-trained language models}

 In this section, we give a detailed account of the KEPLMs we found in our literature survey.
-We will focus on methods of knowledge injection and therefore organize our presentation according to this dimension.
-This is motivated by the assumption that the method of knowledge injection, as the core influencing factor, determines what types of knowledge can be integrated by PLMs and the form that knowledge presents.
+We focus on methods of knowledge injection and, therefore, organize our presentation according to this dimension.
+This is based on the premise that the method of knowledge injection, being the central factor, dictates the types of knowledge PLMs can integrate and the form in which this knowledge appears.
 Following this idea, we introduce existing KEPLMs from the perspective of application scenarios, knowledge injection efficiency, knowledge management, and interpretability in knowledge usage.
-To visualize the association between the methods of knowledge injection and the type of knowledge and degree of knowledge parameterization, we draw a schematic diagram for each type of KEPLMs.
-The line thickness of the graph indicates the quantity.
+To visualize the association between the methods of knowledge injection, the type of knowledge, and the degree of knowledge parameterization, we have drawn a schematic diagram for each type of KEPLM.
+The line thickness of the graph represents the quantity of each type.